GabeScott/standard-works-vault/General Conference/1992 April - “But the Labourers Are Few”.md

 “And it came to pass in the eighth year of the reign of the judges, that the people of the church began to wax proud, because of their exceeding riches, and their fine silks, and their fine-twined linen, and because of their many flocks and herds, and their gold and their silver, and all manner of precious things, which they had obtained by their industry; and in all these things were they lifted up in the pride of their eyes, for they began to wear very costly apparel.

-“Now this was the cause of much affliction to Alma, yea, and to many of the people whom Alma had consecrated to be teachers, and priests, and elders over the church; yea, many of them were sorely grieved for the wickedness which they saw had begun to be among their people.”
-(Alma 4:6–7.)
+“Now this was the cause of much affliction to Alma, yea, and to many of the people whom Alma had consecrated to be teachers, and priests, and elders over the church; yea, many of them were sorely grieved for the wickedness which they saw had begun to be among their people” ([[Alma 4.6|Alma 4:6–7]][[Alma 4.7|]]).

 It was a time of decision for Alma.
 In his role as chief high priest, he had been attempting to protect his people from falling into sin by teaching them the gospel.
 In his role as chief judge, he had been administering the laws of the land.
 As he found the wickedness of the people increasing, he could not continue to divide his time between these dual roles.
 Again we read from the book of Alma regarding his decision: